Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- He has added 296 rushing yards on 56 carries with one touchdown, averaging 19.7 yards per game.
+- He also adds 296 rushing yards (19.7 ypg) on 56 carries while scoring one touchdown on the ground.

-- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
+- The Football Team have called a pass in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
 This offensive attack ranks 24th in the NFL in points scored.

 - Heinicke accounts for 39.1% of his team's red zone plays, with 45 of his 440 pass attempts coming from inside the opponent's 20-yard line.